 What has the life of an entrepreneur been like for you?

-It’s been tough being on my own as like most creative people, you have many ideas in your head of where you want to be and I’m definitely that perfectionist type – so I really had to let go of a lot of things.
+It’s been tough being on my own as like most creative people, you have many ideas in your head of where you want to be, and I’m that perfectionist type—so I had to let go of a lot of things.
 The challenge was taking things one step at a time because I don’t have the capacity to do some of the things that I want to do without additional help.

-What’s helped a lot is the support from our community.
+What’s helped a lot is the support of our community.
 Particularly in LA.
-I’m so fortunate to be surrounded by a strong community who is willing to help each other out and collaborate as much as they can.
+I’m so fortunate to be surrounded by an active community who is willing to help each other out and collaborate as much as they can.